 The younger characters are handled with much more nuance.
 They have matured, and for the most part behave naturally (although in one scene, Mike is so blatantly mouthy toward Hopper I’m surprised he didn’t get smacked into next week).
 The Steve/Dustin friendship dynamic is wonderful, and I would joyfully watch a spinoff with just those two.
-As new characters go, April is outstanding, as is (after a prickly start) Erica.
+As new characters go, Robin* is outstanding, as is (after a prickly start) Erica.

 Unfortunately, Stranger Things 3 seems like a money-grab to me, especially after the strong and satisfying arc of Season 2.
 While enough loose threads are left hanging for a fourth season, I truly hope they let Stranger Things lie.

 On a brighter note–while Stranger Things seems to have run its course, Los Espookys is just getting started.

 Los Espookys is HBO’s new mostly-Spanish-language comedy about a group of Latin American friends who create horror effects for a living.
 It is a sweet, silly, delightful show.
 The small and talented cast includes Bernardo Velasco as the group’s cheerful leader, Renaldo; Julio Torres as Andrés, the wealthy heir to a chocolate empire; Cassandra Ciangherotti as Úrsula, the brains of the group; and Ana Fabrega as Úrsula’s simpleton sister, Tati.
 Fred Armisen plays a small but pivotal role as Renaldo’s Uncle Tico.